HackPotter/Console-Minesweeper/README.md

 # Console-Minesweeper
 Java implementation of minesweeper I made in high school.
-It has no graphics and requires manual entry of x/y coordinates
+It has no graphics and requires manual entry of x/y coordinates.

+Should compile/run as expected